Human-centred design 101: here’s what it means for architecture

 2. Collaboration

-HCD also involves collaboration. between designers, stakeholders, engineers, construction teams, users and any other relevant parties.
+HCD also involves collaboration between professional designers, stakeholders, engineers, construction teams, users and any other relevant parties.
 This team effort brings together different perspectives and expertise to ensure innovative and inclusive solutions that result in the best products being created.

 3. Iteration